jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 The Delivery Pipeline service is added to your Bluemix space, so it will be ready when you need it later.

 Want to see the app's code or configure how it deploys?
-Use IBM DevOps Services.
+Use IBM Bluemix DevOps Services.
 Return to the dashboard, click your app's tile, and then click **EDIT CODE**.

 ![CODE button][15]

 ---
-##Build and deploy using DevOps Services
+##Build and deploy using Bluemix DevOps Services

-Your new project opens in the DevOps Services web IDE.
+Your new project opens in the Bluemix DevOps Services web IDE.
 When you clicked **Add Git Integration** in Bluemix, you populated a new Git repository with the sample code that you now see.
 The repository contains lots of useful information, which you can peruse later.
 For now, see how the code is pushed to Bluemix.

 Click **BUILD & DEPLOY**.